nichaos2/atmExercise/README.md

 After the project is build updata maven

-- Spring framework is included for the injection of objects.
+- Spring framework is included for the dependency injection.
 - JUNIT is used to create tests and to follow a Test Driven Development (TDD) approach.
 - The chain of responsibility design pattern is implemented for the distributers